 Before moving to the island, we would travel to Crete every year and explore off-the-beaten-track areas on road trips.
-In fact, the only way to discover the best of Crete is by car.
-Having your own means of transport gives you a sense of independence which you can’t experience if you depend on bus schedules.
-Once we moved to Crete having our own car was essential.
+In fact, the only way to discover the best of Crete is by car, this gives you a sense of independence that has nothing to do with bus schedules.
+Once we moved to Crete, having our own car was essential.
 Driving in Crete became second nature.
-Since I always recommend my readers to rent a car to explore the island, here’s all you need to know about driving on Crete.
+Since I always recommend renting a car to explore the island, here’s all you need to know about driving and renting a car in Crete.

 - Explore the island: On the road in Crete

 - Should I rent a car on Crete